 Home to the iconic London Bridge and lighthouses, Lake Havasu City is a water-based playground set in the desert.
 This small resort destination has been drawing crowds of desert dwellers to its aquatic wonders for ages.

 The lake is actually a widening of the Colorado River, but that doesn't stop people from making the most of the clear waters.
-Waterskiing, fishing, house boating, and, of course, swimming are all popular activities here.
+Waterskiing, fishing, house boating, and, of course, swimming are all popular activities here making Lake Havasu one of the best lakes in Arizona.
 Along the shoreline, you'll find waterfront restaurants with open-air patios, a perfect spot to while away the afternoon or have a romantic waterside dinner.